-Defining Trauma and Its Effects
+Understanding Trauma and Its Impacts

 Defining Trauma

-Before we can discuss the effects of trauma, we need to be on the same page about the definition of trauma.
+To begin understanding trauma and its impacts, we need to be on the same page about the definition of trauma.

 Trauma is emotional distress that results from experiencing an event or circumstance that a person perceives is emotionally or physically harmful or life-threatening to themselves or a loved one.